SarthKale/KMeans-Algorithm-Assignment/README.md

 ### Run unittests

-Run python unittests.

 ```bash
 python3 -m unittest tests/test_kmeans_algorithm_assignment.py
 ```

 ## Run Application

 This application takes a `user_feature_map` python dictionary, mapping each user `"uid_i"` to a respective list of features associated with the user in question.
-This application use the k-means algorithm to return the `k` means(or centroids) for the provided user features.
+This application uses the k-means algorithm to return the `k` means(or centroids) for the provided user features.

 Note: These user features are the result of a dimensionality reduction by Principal Component Analysis on some user-app interaction data.
 Here, we have direct access to this data.